 In connection with the 2021 Credit Agreement, the Company capitalized financing costs totaling \$3.5 million, \$2.8 million for the 2021 Term Loan facility and \$0.8 million for the 2021 Revolving Line of Credit.
-The financing costs associated with the 2021 Term Loan facility are recorded as a contra-debt balance in Term loan, net of current portion in the condensed consolidated balance sheets and are amortized over the remaining life of the loan using the effective interest method.
-The financing costs associated with the 2021 Revolving Line of Credit are recorded in Other assets in the condensed consolidated balance sheet and are amortized over the life of the arrangement.
-At March 31, 2024 and December 31, 2023, the unamortized financing costs were \$0.4 million.
+The financing costs associated with the 2021 Term Loan facility are recorded as a contra-debt balance in Term loan, net of current portion in the unaudited condensed consolidated balance sheets and are amortized over the remaining life of the loan using the effective interest method.
+The financing costs associated with the 2021 Revolving Line of Credit are recorded in Other other assets in the unaudited condensed consolidated balance sheet are amortized over the life of the arrangement.
+At March 31, 2024 June 30, 2024 and December 31, 2023, the unamortized financing costs were \$0.3 million and \$0.4 million, respectively.